 3. Breaking the Maya Code – (YouTube) – The perfect documentary for the archaeology and linguist nerds.
 This film tells the story of how the Maya writing system was deciphered.
 It’s a fascinating story involving a female Russian-American archaeologist, a Russian linguist who never stepped foot in the Americas, and a 12-year-old American boy.

 4. When the Mountains Tremble – (YouTube) – This is a documentary on the Guatemalan Civil War.
 Roberta Menchu, the Nobel Prize Winner, narrates part of the story.
-You can watch actual footage from that time period.
+You can watch actual footage from that period.

 87. Is Guatemala a democracy?